Mile-2 clash: LASG threatens to suspend NURTW, RTEAN from Oshodi-Apapa Expressway

 Chairman of the Lagos State Traffic Management on Apapa gridlock, who is also the Special Adviser to the Governor on Transportation, Oluwatoyin Fayinka, warned that the state government would not hesitate to wield the big stick by suspending their activities if the unions refuse to let peace reign and comply with the extant laws of the state.

-Fayinka, at a peace meeting with both parties in Alausa, Ikeja, Tuesday, described the last week Monday’s fracas that claimed at least five lives in Mile-2, Amuwo-Odofin Local Government Area of the state as ‘unfortunate and avoidable,” warning that, “The state government will not tolerate needless killings and lawlessness in the state.”
+Fayinka, at a peace meeting with both parties in Alausa, Ikeja, yesterday, described the last week Wednesday’s fracas that claimed at least five lives in Mile-2, Amuwo-Odofin Local Government Area of the state as ‘unfortunate and avoidable,” warning that, “The state government will not tolerate needless killings and lawlessness in the state.”

 Present at the peace meeting are; Alhaji AbdulRamanu Amusan, State Secretary RTEAN, Alhaji Olabode Ogungbade, Zonal Chairman RTEAN, Alhaji Waheed –Alamu, AlhajiRasaki Zulu, comrade Salami Ismail, comrade Ojora Sulaimon, Deputy State Chairman NURTW, Comrade Tunde Raji, Comrade Wasiu Bello, Comrade Abiodun Ibrahim.